Bank of Singapore

-Bank of Singapore is the private banking arm and a wholly owned subsidiary of Oversea-Chinese Banking Corporation (OCBC), Southeast Asia’s second largest bank.
+Bank of Singapore is the private banking arm and a wholly owned subsidiary of Oversea-Chinese Banking Corporation (OCBC), Southeast Asia's second largest bank.

 Formerly known as ING Asia Private Bank, it was acquired by OCBC in 2009 from ING Group for US$1.46 billion.
-After completed the acquisition, OCBC subsequently combined ING Asia Private Bank with its own private banking business (OCBC Private Bank), and renamed as Bank of Singapore in January 2010.
+After completing the acquisition, OCBC subsequently combined ING Asia Private Bank with its own private banking business (OCBC Private Bank), and renamed as Bank of Singapore in January 2010.

 The Bank of Singapore serves high net worth individuals and wealthy families in its key markets of Southeast Asia, Greater China, India Sub-Continent and other international markets.

 Headquartered in Singapore, the Bank of Singapore has branches in Hong Kong and Dubai, with a representative office in Makati City, Philippines.
 In Europe, the bank serves clients through BOS Wealth Management Europe Société Anonyme (S.A.) which is headquartered in Luxembourg and has a London office.
 In Malaysia, it serves its clients through BOS Wealth Management Malaysia Berhad.
 Bank of Singapore is rated Aa1 by Moody's.